-$X$ is then the number of sigma of the electron recoil distribution between $\mu_{ER}$ and $\mu_{NR}$.
-Each of $\mu_{ER}$, $\mu_{NR}$, and $\sigma_{ER}$ vary with energy, so $X$ naturally does as well, but they are also defined differently on various experiments.
-They are typically the means and width of the variable most closely associated with charge yield, its base 10 logarithm, or the base 10 logarithm of the charge-to-light ratio.
-These are then parameterized as a function of light yield, charge yield, or a combined energy scale based on both light and charge yields.
-The fractional leakage can then be derived from $X$ by integrating the electron recoil distribution from $\mu_{NR}$ to $-\infty$ either analytically using a Gaussian or skew-Gaussian fit, or numerically by counting events below $\mu_{NR}$.

-NEST model choices were justified earlier (\cite{instruments5010013} and references therein) but are re-evaluated here as foundations for $\mu_{ER}$, $\sigma_{ER}$, and $\mu_{NR}$ from Equation~\ref{eqn:Leakage}.
-NEST is openly shared, allowing it to be updated regularly with the latest data~\cite{NESTWebSite}.
-While data sets often provide relative light and charge yields, these are converted to absolute yields if the detector gains are calculable.
+NEST model choices were justified earlier (in \cite{instruments5010013} and in references therein) but are re-evaluated herein more comprehensively, with more, newer data.
+NEST is openly shared, allowing for regular re-evaluation using the latest calibrations~\cite{NESTWebSite}.
+While such data often provide relative light and charge yields, these are converted to absolute yields if the detector gains are calculable, known as $g_1$ and $g_2$ for those respective yields.
+The light yield gain, $g_1$, is the primary photon detection efficiency, while the charge gain, $g_2$, is the average signal size per $e^-$ escaping the interaction site.
 Uncertainties in these gains are a significant source of systematic uncertainty, but newer data from higher-quality calibrations mitigate this.
-Combining calibration data ranging from $<$ 1~keV to $>$ 1 MeV energy, NEST has predictive shapes for primary scintillation and ionization yields as a function of energy $E$ and drift electric field $\mathcal{E}$ for different particle interaction types, including the decrease in light yield and increase in charge yield as $\mathcal{E}$ increases \cite{Conti_2003}.
+Combining calibration data ranging from $<$ 1~keV to $>$ 1 MeV energy, NEST has predictive shapes for the primary scintillation and ionization yields as functions of energy, $E$, and drift electric field, $\mathcal{E}$, for different particle interaction types~\cite{Conti_2003}.
 The status of the NEST modeling of these shapes is shown in Figure~\ref{Fig1}.